18 Best Android Testing Tools [2025]

 MonkeyTalk

-MonkeyTalk is an Android automation testing tool that developers and QA engineers widely use to automate their mobile app testing process.
-It supports native and hybrid applications and provides an easy-to-use scripting language that allows developers to write automated test scripts quickly.
+MonkeyTalk was a popular Android testing tool that developers and QA engineers used to automate their mobile app testing process.
+It supported native and hybrid applications, providing an easy-to-use scripting language for creating automated test scripts.

 Furthermore, it provides real-time feedback and thorough test reports, making it easier for developers to identify and resolve issues.